luca-bassoricci/gitlab/doc/user/application_security/tutorial_application_security.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Get started with GitLab application security
+# GitLab application security tutorial

 This tutorial helps you get started with GitLab application security.